Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 TLS certificate) to establish a secure [=TCP=] connection.
 In some private datacenter deployments where nodes
 are not reachable from outside, a non authenticated connection
-MAY also be used.
+may also be used.
 The ingest source then issues a POST
 to test that the [=media processing entity=] is listening.
 This POST contains the [=moov=] + [=ftyp=] box (the init fragment) or cmaf header.
 In case this is succesfull this is followed by the rest of